Seigmannen/CarpetSkyAdditions-Reborn/docs/en_us/features.md

 Disable with ```/carpetskyadditions removeDefault doDeadBushToBush```

-Using a water bottle on a deadh bush turns it into a bush.
+Using a water bottle on a dead bush turns it into a bush.

 ---